 3. “Let It Go” by James Bay

-“Let It Go” is about the emotional weight of holding on too long and the need to move forward.
-The song highlights the pain of change but also the freedom that comes with being honest about whatโs no longer working.
+“Let It Go” is about what it feels like to carry too much and why letting go is necessary.
+The song highlights the pain of change but also the freedom that comes with being honest about what’s no longer working.

 Related: “Let It Go” Song Meaning